crpietschmann/portfolio/_posts/2008-12-10-internet-explorer-62c-wont-you-ever-die!.markdown

-<em>&quot;Internet Explorer 6 will be SEVEN years old on August 27th [2008].
+*&quot;Internet Explorer 6 will be SEVEN years old on August 27th [2008].
 It came out a few weeks before the Twin Towers fell.
 It came out before the Nintendo GameCube.
 It came out before the first iPod.<br />
 It&#39;s time to put a deadline on dropping IE6, and I say that time is now, and the deadline should be soon... say like, March 2009.
-That&#39;s roughly a little more than 6 months.&quot; </em>
+That&#39;s roughly a little more than 6 months.&quot; *